-- Now, Click on the “Content” tab and then select the “Clear SSL State Button.”
+- Now, select the “Content” tab and then click on the “Clear SSL State” button.

 After doing so, The SSL State will be cleared.
-And thus, the “Err_ssl_protocol_error” and many other error like DNS_PROBE_FINISHED_NO_INTERNET will also be solved by this method.
+And thus, the ERR_SSL_PROTOCOL_ERROR and other internet protocol errors like ERR_CACHE_MISS will also be solved by applying this solution.
 If it doesn’t work, then follow other methods.

-If above method doesn’t work for you, Don’t worry.
-There is another method can also work like magic for this error.
-In this method we will disable Chrome’s QUIC Protocol to solve this error.
-So, if you have to disable the Google Chrome Browser’s QUIC protocol settings.
+If clearing the SSL state method doesn’t work then there is also another method that can also work like a magic solution for this error.
+In this method, we will disable Chrome’s QUIC Protocol to solve the ERR SSL Protocol Error.
+So, follow the steps to disable the Google Chrome Browser’s QUIC protocol settings.

 - Open Chrome Google Browser On your Device, While making sure you have a working internet connection.

 - Now you have to do some copy paste work.
-You have to copy the below given address and have to paste it into the Google Chrome’s address bar.
+You have to copy the address and have to paste it into Google Chrome’s address bar.
 Copy and paste the quoted address and press the Enter key, “chrome://flags/#enable-quic”.

 - Now, You must have seen a dialog box having “Default” as it prescribed settings.
 Now you have select “Disabled” from the drop-down list in that page to change it from ‘Default’ to ‘Disabled’.

-In most of the cases, Above two given method can easily solve this protocol error.
+In most of the cases, Above two given method can easily solve such ERR_CONNECTION_REFUSED Chrome protocol error.
 But, if it doesn’t work for you then we have a method we call ‘The Last Fix’ as it will definitely solve this error.
-In this last method we will disable Browser’s Extensions to solve this “Err_ssl_protocol_error” Error.
-When you confront this “Err_ssl_protocol_error” error, then you must try starting the Google Chrome Browser in and try loading that similar website having the “err_ssl_protocol_error” in the “incognito mode” or private mode.
+In this last method, we will disable the extensions to solve this ERR_SSL_PROTOCOL_ERROR in Chrome.
+When you confront this SSL Protocol Error, then you must try starting the browser and try loading that similar website having the same error in the incognito or private mode.
 If you find that the connection starts working then there must be some issue with the current extension of the Google Chrome.
 So, we have to disable it to solve this err SSL protocol error.
 Follow the steps to disable the Google Chrome Browser’s Extensions.

 - You can permanently get rid of the extension permanently by clicking on the “REMOVE” button beneath the extension.
 It will make their settings go to the default conditions.

-So, If you are able to browse the internet without any sort of error in the Incognito mode then, this method will definitely solve this SSL protocol error for you.
+So, If you are able to browse the internet without any sort of error in the Incognito mode then disabling and removing chrome extension will definitely solve this SSL protocol error for you.

 If this problem still persists, then you can also try to “Change the Internet Security And Privacy Level”.
-As on the High internet security and Privacy Level this issue can occur often, so by changing the privacy level to medium or low, this issue may get solved.
-To do so, you just have to go to Security tab in Google Chrome and have to Select the Security level between Medium Or low.
+As on the High internet security and Privacy Level, this issue can occur often, so by changing the privacy level from Enhanced Protection to Standard or No Protection, this issue may get solved.
+To do so, you just have to go to the Security tab in Google Chrome and have to Select the Standard Protection or No Protection (not recommended).
 This will remove the SSL protocol blockage and the internet connection will be established after that.